Information Technology Services (ITS)

 MyUT.
 MyUT is a customized responsive web portal into University resources students need including information about registration, classes, tuition bills, financial aid, events, and other official University business.
 Information is personalized based on student classification and major and is accessed with their EID.
 MyUT includes access to UT Direct information, which was the previous University student portal and UT Direct is the current portal for faculty/staff.

 UTmail.
 UTmail provides UT Austin students, alumni, faculty, and staff with a University affiliated e-mail address in the @utexas.edu domain.
-Those who opt-in to the service can choose their e-mail address and have 30 GB of included storage that can be used across their UTmail and Google Drive accounts.
-In addition, UTmail provides e-mail for life—students can keep their e-mail addresses after they graduate.
+Those who opt-in to the service can choose their e-mail address that can be used across their UTmail and Google Drive accounts.
+In addition, UTmail provides e-mail for life—students can keep their e-mail addresses after they leave the University.

 E-mail is recognized as an official means of communication from the University to students.
 Policies are given in Use of E-mail for Official Correspondence to Students, Appendix M.

 UTprint.
-UTprint is a convenient way for students to print documents when and where they need them.
-The student simply logs in with his or her UT EID and prints to one of the University printers available in labs and buildings across campus.
+UTprint is a convenient way for students to print documents.
+The student simply logs in with their UT EID and prints to one of the University printers available in select labs and buildings across campus.
 Items can be printed in black and white or color and are purchased using Bevo Bucks.

 Texas Advanced Computing Center